 Curricular Practical Training (CPT) Application Process

 Step 1.
-Print out the CPT application packet.
-CPT authorization takes one week to process and requires a completed CPT packet along with several other documents that may take you time to compile.
+Print out the CPT application form.
+CPT authorization takes one week to process and requires a completed CPT form along with several other documents that may take you time to compile.

 Step 2.
 Meet with your program manager or faculty member to discuss your CPT plans in detail and ensure that the training is integral to your curriculum.
-They will need to complete a form (included in this packet) supporting the internship/field experience and may also help you register for the CPT credit hour, which must be listed in your program sequence.
+They will need to complete the application form supporting the internship/field experience and may also help you register for the CPT credit hour, which must be listed in your program sequence.